Chronologically, this episode comes before the one I posted earlier this week.

 “Just look.”
 He sketched out his idea in pencil.

 The diagram made a lot of sense.
 I spent a moment in thought with other questions.
-What would happen if anyone else found about this?
+What would happen if anyone else found out about this?
 What kind of scumbags would start going to Titan to exploit these animals?
 How the fuck did those things make chromosomes without any phosphorus?

 “Lonso, how many hours will it take for us to build this?”